Visit program website.

 Non-course Core Requirements

-- Apply concepts taught in formal classes
+- Apply concepts taught in formal classes;

-- Acquire exposure to areas of research other than the student’s primary area
+- Acquire exposure to areas of research other than the student’s primary area and establish broader expertise and understanding of epidemiology;

-- Teaching Assistantships: Students are expected to participate as a teaching assistant (TA) in two basic Training in Clinical Research courses.
-Students will typically serve as a TA in one Epidemiology course (i.e., EPI 150.03, 202, 203, 204, 205, 207, 211, 213, 217, 245, 265, or 268) and in one Biostatistics course (i.e., BIOSTAT 200, 208, 209, 212, or 215) over a two-year period starting in the second or third year.
-In most cases, students will have taken these courses in the first or second year.
+- Educational Apprenticeships: Students are expected to participate as an educational apprentice (EA) in one basic Training in Clinical Research course.
+Students will typically serve as an EA in either an epidemiology or biostatistics course in their second year.
+In most cases, students will have taken these courses in the first year.

 - Dissertation and dissertation defense: three first-authored manuscripts developed with the mentorship and oversight of the dissertation committee and approved by the committee as publishable in the peer-reviewed literature.